Koby Arthur: Kidderminster Harriers

 Arthur had hopes of remaining in the Football League with Walsall, but an Achilles injury in a pre-season friendly was to keep him out of football for some time.
 He began training with National League North club Kidderminster Harriers in the early months of 2020, and the club registered him to play in reserve-team matches.
 At the end of May, he signed for Kidderminster for the 2020–21 season.
 He made 11 league appearances before the season ended early because of issues surrounding the COVID-19 pandemic, and was released when his contract expired.

 Dover Athletic

 After featuring for the club in pre-season, Arthur signed for Dover Athletic of the National League in August 2021.
 His first goal for the club opened the scoring in a 3–2 away to Altrincham on 4 September.
 On 15 April 2022, Arthur scored his fifth goal of the season which proved to be the winner as Dover got only their second win of the season against Boreham Wood, taking their points tally up to zero after their twelve-point deduction prior to the season.
 Arthur was not retained by the club following relegation.

 Maidenhead United

 On 28 May 2022, Arthur joined National League club Maidenhead United.
+After one goal in 22 appearances, he was released at the end of the season.

+Later career

+Arthur signed for National League North club Hereford on 13 July 2023 after a trial period, reuniting with former Birmingham City teammate, now manager of Hereford, Paul Caddis.
+He made his debut as a substitute in the opening home league fixture of the season, and made his full debut in the fifth league fixture of the season.

+In January 2024, he joined Southern Football League Premier Division Central club Stourbridge on a dual-registration basis.
+He was released by Hereford on 30 January 2024, and continued playing for Stourbridge until the end of the season.

+Arthur joined National League North club Rushall Olympic on 30 July 2024 following a successful trial period.
+He played only once before moving on to Barwell of the Southern League Premier Central on dual registration in September 2024.
+He returned to Rushall Olympic near the end of the season.